Faster Exact Exchange for Solids via occ-RI-K: Application to Combinatorially Optimized Range-Separated Hybrid Functionals for Simple Solids with Pseudopotentials Near the Basis Set Limit: Results and Discussion

 Lastly, the performance of long-range corrected functionals (squares) is catastrophic with the tendency of overestimating band gaps for all materials considered here.
 The short-range exact exchange is only 15\%--20\% in these functionals, which is even less than HSE (25\%).
 This gross overestimation of band gaps is likely due to the large fraction of long-range exact exchange.
 CAM-B3LYP has 65\% of long-range exact exchange while both of the combinatorially optimized functionals and CAM-QTP01 have 100\% long-range exact exchange.

 We obtain a more global perspective by inspecting the statistical data presented in \cref{fig:bar}.
-In terms of root-mean-square-deviation (RMSD), B3LYP, PBE0, revPBE0, B97-3, SCAN0, and HSE are all quite comparable (0.60-0.76 eV).
+In terms of root-mean-square-deviation (RMSD), B3LYP, PBE0, revPBE0, B97-3, SCAN0, and HSE are all quite comparable (0.61-0.77 eV).
 Other functionals including MN15, M06-2X, CAM-B3LYP, $\omega$B97X-rV, $\omega$B97M-rV, and CAM-QTP01 are significantly worse than these functionals.
-The worst performing functional is CAM-QTP01 (4.08 eV) and the second worst performing functional is $\omega$B97X-rV (3.86 eV).
+The worst performing functional is CAM-QTP01 (4.16 eV) and the second worst performing functional is $\omega$B97X-rV (3.94 eV).
 In terms of mean-average-deviation (MAD), another interesting trend arises.
 The HSE functional has a noticeable, negative MAD, which is likely due to the lack of long-range exact exchange.
 Other functionals with a higher fraction of exact exchange show positive MAD values.
 Given these data, following the combinatorial design strategy, it may be beneficial to develop a variant of $\omega$B97X-rV or $\omega$B97M-rV where the long-range exact exchange is limited to less than $25\%$.
+Examining the difference between maximum deviation and minimum deviation, we found more modern functionals such as M06-2X (2.54 eV) may benefit more from error cancellation in practice than B3LYP (3.78 eV).
 The raw data for plots presented here are available in \cref{tab:gap2}.